 About conversion tracking

-Conversion tracking is a free tool that shows you what happens after a customer clicks on your ads -- whether they purchased a product, signed up for your newsletter, called your business, or downloaded your app.
+Conversion tracking is a free tool that shows you what happens after a customer interacts with your ads -- whether they purchased a product, signed up for your newsletter, called your business, or downloaded your app.
 When a customer completes an action that you've defined as valuable, these customer actions are called conversions.

 This article explains the benefits of conversion tracking, how it works, and our security and privacy standards.
 For setup instructions, see Set up conversion tracking.